-- Inspired by the elegance of program calculation as pioneered by Richard Bird (1984), Gibbons (2022), Hutton (2021), Meertens (1986), and many others, we take an equational approach where we calculate a general tail-recursion modulo context transformation from its specification and two general context laws.
-The resulting generic algorithm is concise (with only 4 equations) and independent of any particular instantiation of the abstract contexts as long as their operations satisfy the context laws (Section 3). - We can instantiate the algorithm by providing an implementation of application and composition on abstract contexts, and show that these satisfy the context laws.
+- Inspired by the elegance of program calculation as pioneered by Bird [1984], Gibbons [2022], Hutton [2021], Meertens [1986], and many others, we take an equational approach where we calculate a general tail-recursion modulo context transformation from its specification and two general context laws.
+The resulting generic algorithm is concise and independent of any particular instantiation of the abstract contexts as long as their operations satisfy the context laws (Section 3). - We can instantiate the algorithm by providing an implementation of application and composition on abstract contexts, and show that these satisfy the context laws.
 In Section 4 we provide known instantiations of TRMC, namely modulo evaluation contexts (CPS), and modulo associative operations, and show that those instances satisfy the context laws.
-We then proceed to show various novel instantiations as suggested by our generic approach, namely modulo defunctionalized evaluation contexts, modulo monoids, modulo semirings, and modulo exponents.

-- In Section 5 we turn to the most important instance in practice, modulo cons.
-We show how we can instantiate our operations to the hole calculus of Minamide (1998), and that this satisfies the context laws and the imposed linear typing discipline.
-This gives us an elegant and sound in-place updating characterization of TRMc where the in-place update is hidden behind a purely functional (linear) interface. - This is still somewhat unsatisfying as it does not provide insight in the actual in-place mutation as such implementation is only alluded to in prose (Minamide, 1998).
-We proceed by giving a second instantiation of modulo cons where we target the heap semantics of Reinking, Xie et al. (2021) to be able to reason explicitly about the heap and in-place mutation.
+We then proceed to show various instantiations not so commonly associated with TRMC that arise naturally in our generic approach, namely modulo defunctionalized evaluation contexts, modulo monoids, modulo semirings, and modulo exponents (and also modulo cons products in Section 7.1). - In Section 5 we turn to the most important instance in practice, modulo cons.
+We show how we can instantiate our operations to the hole calculus of Minamide [1998], and that this satisfies the context laws and the imposed linear typing discipline.
+This gives us an elegant and sound in-place updating characterization of TRMc where the in-place update is hidden behind a purely functional (linear) interface. - This is still somewhat unsatisfying as it does not provide insight in the actual in-place mutation as such implementation is only alluded to in prose [Minamide 1998].
+We proceed by giving a second instantiation of modulo cons where we target the heap semantics of Reinking, Xie et al. [2021] to be able to reason explicitly about the heap and in-place mutation.
 Just like we could calculate the generic TRMC translation from its specification, we again calculate the efficient in-place updating versions for context application and composition from the abstract context laws.
-These calculated reductions are the exact implementation as used in our implementation in the Koka compiler. - A well-known problem with the modulo cons transformation is that the efficient in-place mutating implementation fails if the semantics is extended with non-local control operations, like call/cc, shift/reset (Shan, 2007), or algebraic effect handlers (Plotkin and Power, 2003; Plotkin and Pretnar, 2009).
-This is in particular troublesome for a language like Koka which relies foundationally on algebraic effect handlers (Leijen, 2017; Xie and Leijen, 2021).
-In Section 5.3 we show two novel solutions to this: The general approach generates two versions for each TRMc translation and chooses at runtime the appropriate version depending if non-linear control is possible.
+These calculated reductions are exactly the implementation as used in our Koka compiler. - A well-known problem with the modulo cons transformation is that the efficient in-place mutating implementation fails if the semantics is extended with non-local control operations, like call/cc, shift/reset [Danvy and Filinski 1990; Shan 2007; Sitaram and Felleisen 1990], or general algebraic effect handlers [Plotkin and Power 2003; Plotkin and Pretnar 2009], where one can resume more than once.
+This is in particular troublesome for a language like Koka which relies foundationally on algebraic effect handlers [Leijen 2017; Xie and Leijen 2021].
+In Section 6 we show two novel solutions to this: The general approach generates two versions for each TRMc translation and chooses at runtime the appropriate version depending on whether non-linear control is possible.
 This duplicates code though, and may be too pessimistic where the slow version is used even if no non-linear control actually occurs.
-Suggested by our heap semantics, we can do better though in the hybrid approach we rely on the precise reference counts (Reinking, Xie et al., 2021), together with runtime support for context paths.
+Suggested by our heap semantics, we can do better though in the hybrid approach we rely on the precise reference counts [Reinking, Xie et al. 2021], together with runtime support for context paths.
 This way we can efficiently detect at runtime if a context is unique, and fall back to copying only if required due to non-linear control. - We have fully implemented the hybrid TRMc approach in the Koka compiler, and our benchmarks show that this approach can be very efficient.
-We measure various variants of modulo cons recursive functions and for linear control the TRMc transformed version is always faster than alternative approaches (Section 6).
+We measure various variants of modulo cons recursive functions and for linear control the TRMc transformed version is always faster than alternative approaches (Section 8).